-- 5.1.1 The school has risk assessments for first aid.
+5.1.1 The school has risk assessments for first aid.
 Accident forms are maintained and the First Aid Coordinator is responsible for ensuring that accident reports are passed to the school Health and Safety Coordinator.
-Medical Tracker is used to log and record all incidents. - 5.1.2 The school has a separate policy which explains the procedures that we would follow in the event of a medical emergency.
+Medical tracker is used and completed to record all accidents.

-- 5.1.3 We ensure that children do not have unsupervised access to potentially dangerous areas such as science laboratories, the art room, etc. All flammables are kept securely locked.
-Pupils do not have unsupervised access to the grounds, rooms, maintenance, catering and caretaking areas of the school. - 5.2 Our safeguarding: child protection policies and training for all staff form the core of our child protection risk management.
-Safer recruitment policies and procedures ensure that the school is not exposed to the risk of employing staff who are unsuitable, barred or prohibited from working with children, and are not allowed to work in the UK. - 5.3 PSHE lessons: will be used alongside form periods and subject specific lessons to teach pupils to understand and manage risks (including those associated with e-safety, substance misuse, sexual exploitation, terrorism, domestic violence, water, fire, road and railway, resist pressure, make safer choices and seek help if necessary.) - 5.4 Catering and cleaning: risk assessments and training are required for every item of catering and cleaning equipment, as well as for manual handling, slips and trips and the control of substances hazardous to health (COSHH).
+- 5.1.2 The school has a separate policy which explains the procedures that we would follow in the event of a medical emergency. - 5.1.3 We ensure that children do not have unsupervised access to potentially dangerous areas such as science laboratories, the art room, etc. Doors to these areas are kept locked at all times when not in use.
+All flammables are kept securely locked.
+Pupils do not have unsupervised access to the grounds, maintenance, catering and caretaking areas of the school. - 5.2 Our safeguarding: child protection policies and training for all staff form the core of our child protection risk management.
+Safer recruitment policies and procedures ensure that the school is not exposed to the risk of employing staff who are unsuitable, barred or prohibited from working with children, and are not allowed to work in the UK. - 5.3 PSHE lessons: will be used alongside form periods and subject specific lessons to teach pupils to understand and manage risks (including those associated with e-safety, substance misuse, sexual exploitation, terrorism, domestic violence, female genital mutilation, gang activity, water, fire, road and railway, resist pressure, make safer choices and seek help if necessary.) - 5.4 Catering and cleaning: risk assessments and training are required for every item of catering and cleaning equipment, as well as for manual handling, slips and trips and the control of substances hazardous to health (COSHH).
 Induction and refresher training covers risk assessments, protective equipment and safety notices. - 5.5 Security: risk assessments cover all areas of the school. - 5.6 Maintenance: risk assessments and training arrangements are in place for work equipment as required by the school site and maintenance team, as well as for manual handling, working at height, asbestos, control of contractors on site, electricity, gas, water and the control of substances hazardous to health (COSHH). - 5.7 Working practices: risk assessments are required for working at height and lone working. - 5.8 Office staff: risk assessments are required for the display screen equipment and cables used by those staff (primarily office-based) who spend the majority of their working day in front of a screen.